pforret/jekyll.forret.com/_posts/2005/2005-12-02-lets-get-rid-of-podkeywordcom.md

 }</pre>

-by [Feedburner](http://www.feedburner.com) (since they are an important podcast feed provider) :   detect the feeds that are being queried by podkeyword (I don&#8217;t see them showing up as a separate UserAgent in my Feedburner stats, but [Eric Lunt](http://www.burningdoor.com/eric/) and his gang won&#8217;t have too much trouble finding them anyway) and (a) warn the feed owners that they might be hijacked, (b) offer the feed owners the option to include an extra post in their feed to alert their subscribers to switch to the real feed.
+by [Feedburner](http://www.feedburner.com) (since they are an important podcast feed provider) :   detect the feeds that are being queried by podkeyword (I don't see them showing up as a separate UserAgent in my Feedburner stats, but [Eric Lunt](http://www.burningdoor.com/eric/) and his gang won't have too much trouble finding them anyway) and (a) warn the feed owners that they might be hijacked, (b) offer the feed owners the option to include an extra post in their feed to alert their subscribers to switch to the real feed.

-### Doesn&#8217;t Feedburner do the same kind of thing?
+### Doesn't Feedburner do the same kind of thing?

 **Not at all**.
 Feedburner also mirrors and alters RSS feeds but there are some really big differences:

   1. Feedburner is not evil.
-That is my opinion and I might be wrong, but I&#8217;ve had contact with Feedburner on several occasions and they seem to be a bunch of intelligent and down-to-earth geeks.
+That is my opinion and I might be wrong, but I've had contact with Feedburner on several occasions and they seem to be a bunch of intelligent and down-to-earth geeks.
 Plus they have found a way to [make money with Feedburner](http://www.feedburner.com/fb/a/publishers/commercial) without taking advantage of people.
   2. Feedburner has added value: they convert a feed to a valid podcast feed, they can splice different feeds together, they provide essential stats.They deserve their place as a middleman.
   3. Most importantly: **I have voluntarily chosen Feedburner as my service provider**!
-I configured it myself and I added the Feedburner RSS feed link to my blog&#8217;s HTML template.
-On the other hand, I didn&#8217;t contact podkeyword, I have never asked them to do anything for me.
+I configured it myself and I added the Feedburner RSS feed link to my blog's HTML template.
+On the other hand, I didn't contact podkeyword, I have never asked them to do anything for me.

 Technorati: <a rel="tag" href="http://technorati.com/tag/podcast">podcast</a> &#8211; <a rel="tag" href="http://technorati.com/tag/hijack">hijack</a> &#8211; <a rel="tag" href="http://technorati.com/tag/itunes">itunes</a> &#8211; <a rel="tag" href="http://technorati.com/tag/yahoo">yahoo</a> &#8211; <a rel="tag" href="http://technorati.com/tag/feedburner">feedburner</a>